johnbeve/BFO-Organization/docs/index.md

 # ICBO-2022: International Conference on Biomedical Ontology

-The 2022 International Conference of Biomedical Ontologies (ICBO-2022) will be held in 2022 at the University of Michigan, Ann Arbor, MI, USA.
+The 2022 International Conference of Biomedical Ontologies (ICBO 2022) will be held in 2022 at the University of Michigan, Ann Arbor, MI, USA.

 - **September 25-28, 2022** (Sunday-Wednesday)
   - Workshops: September 25-26, 2022